On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Adaptive Primal-Dual Accelerated Mirror Descent

 \section{Adaptive Primal-Dual Accelerated Mirror Descent}

-In this section, we propose an adaptive primal-dual accelerated mirror descent (APDAMD) algorithm for solving the regularized OT problem in Eq.~\eqref{prob:regOT}.
-The APDAMD algorithm and its application to regularized OT are presented in Algorithm~\ref{Algorithm:APDAMD} and~\ref{Algorithm:ApproxOT_APDAMD}.
-We further show that the complexity bound of APDAMD is $\bigO(n^2\sqrt{\delta}\|C\|_\infty \log(n)\varepsilon^{-1})$, where $\delta>0$ depends on the mirror mapping $\phi$ in Algorithm~\ref{Algorithm:APDAMD}.
+In this section, we propose an adaptive primal-dual accelerated mirror descent (APDAMD) for solving the entropic regularized OT problem in Eq.~\eqref{prob:OT_regularized}.
+APDAMD and its application to the OT problem are presented in Algorithm~\ref{Algorithm:APDAMD} and~\ref{Algorithm:ApproxOT_APDAMD}.
+We prove the complexity bound of $\bigO(n^2\sqrt{\delta}\|C\|_\infty \log(n)\varepsilon^{-1})$ where $\delta>0$ stands for the regularity of the mirror mapping $\phi$.